 Woodstock Hardwood & Spool Manufacturing Co. records, 1905-1907.
+9 items.

 Records of this Charleston (S.C.) textile mill supply company chiefly consist of correspondence of J. Freeman Williams (sales manager) concerning stagnant waters in the swamps near the company's factory near Goose Creek (S.C.) and dangers of malaria.
 Principal correspondent is Dr. A.H.
 Hayden (a Summerville, S.C. physician).
 Also included is a letter (1907) to Henry A.M.
-Smith concerning legal and financial affairs of the company; insurance information; an architectural drawing (oversized) of the company's factory (1905); a pamphlet (1907) of proceedings of a meeting of the Charleston (S.C.)
+Smith concerning legal and financial affairs of the company; insurance information; an architectural drawing (see oversize box for Collections 152 and 153) of the company's factory (1905); a pamphlet (1907) of proceedings of a meeting of the Charleston (S.C.)